OxfordDemSci/ex2020/README.md

 * _out_ relates to: output data, figures, and sensitivity analysis
 * _src_ relates to: code to replicate the wrangling, analysis and visualisation
 * _tmp_ relates to: a subdir to store temproary files
+* _ass_ relates to: a place to store repo assets

 ### Versioning
 ------------

 This version of the code is pre-publication (v.0.1.0).
-Please note: although the library logs data updates, it could be that additional dictionary based classifications are required with regards to the ```/data/support/dict_replacer_broad.tsv``` file.
-Please raise an issue in this repo to alert us of any necessary entries, or any suggestions which you may have in general, although we will monitor this over time.
+If you have any su

 ### License
 ------------